 Alternative Projection - with average return of 4.75% in the period

-Under this scenario, the corridor contribution rate increases from 39% to about 77% of pay.
-The System's funding drops to as low as 70%, even with the ramping up of contributions.
+Under this scenario, the corridor contribution rate increases from 40% to about 76% of pay.
+The System's funding drops to as low as 78% on an actuarial value basis, even with the ramping up of contributions.